ece-student/Team-16/docs/Milestone3/milestone3.md

 #### Helper Functions

 ##### Wall, Turning and Orientation Functions
-* rightOrientation- To make a right orientation the current orientation is shifted 90 degrees in the clockwise direction.
+* **rightOrientation**- To make a right orientation the current orientation is shifted 90 degrees in the clockwise direction.
 This is used to update the orientation of the robot when it makes a 180 degree turn before back tracking.
-* leftOrientation: has the opposite implemntation of rightOrientation.
+* **leftOrientation**: has the opposite implemntation of rightOrientation.
-* resetIndex: resets the left, front, right, and left X and Y axis locations of the robot.
+* **resetIndex**: resets the left, front, right, and left X and Y axis locations of the robot.
-* neighbourIndex- sets front, back, right and left x and Y indices of the neighboring grid locations relative to the robot's orientation.
+* **neighbourIndex**- sets front, back, right and left x and Y indices of the neighboring grid locations relative to the robot's orientation.
-* update visited: updates the visited matrix whenever the robot moves along a specific grid so that it doesn't revisit it again unless it has to backtrack.
+* **update visited**: updates the visited matrix whenever the robot moves along a specific grid so that it doesn't revisit it again unless it has to backtrack.
-* rightTurn- in addition to making the robot make a right turn from the previous code in lab1, this function calls right Orientation, updateVisited matrices to update the robot's location and direction.
+* **rightTurn**- in addition to making the robot make a right turn from the previous code in lab1, this function calls right Orientation, updateVisited matrices to update the robot's location and direction.
 The grid to the right side is now the current location of the robot once it makes the turn.
-* leftTurn- opposite implemntation of rightTurn.
+* **leftTurn**- opposite implemntation of rightTurn.
-* lineFollow- used for making a robot follow a line using the line sensors.
+* **lineFollow**- used for making a robot follow a line using the line sensors.
-* goStraight- used for making the robot go Straight ( doesn't use the line sensors).
+* **goStraight**- used for making the robot go Straight ( doesn't use the line sensors).
-* currentPosition- updates robotX and robotY global variables depending on the current positon of the robot.
+* **currentPosition**- updates robotX and robotY global variables depending on the current positon of the robot.
-* wallOrientation- uses global variables that detect front, left and right wall sensors.
+* **wallOrientation**- uses global variables that detect front, left and right wall sensors.
 Uses a local variable "wall" which is initialized to zero.
 Then the wall variable is updated depending on the orientation of the robot and where the wall location is.
-* update_WallMatrix- updates the wall matrix depending on the results from wall orientation.
+* **update_WallMatrix**- updates the wall matrix depending on the results from wall orientation.

 For additional information on the implementation of the line following and turning algorithms check out our previous work from [Milestone 1](https://lois-lee.github.io/Team-16/docs/milestones/1.html)